Last Updated on April 9, 2018 by Robert Earl

-Pennsylvania State Application Fee
+California State Application Fee

-The State Real Estate Commission – as part of the licensing requirement for Pennsylvania will require an initial fee and an annual fee to active the real estate license with the state and to keep the license in good standing.
+The State Real Estate Commission – as part of the licensing requirement for California will require an initial fee and an annual fee to active the real estate license with the state and to keep the license in good standing.
 This application fee runs in the range of $150 to $300+ depending on the state.

 This is by and far the largest initial start up fee that you will incur, and it is not a fee administered by Keller Williams Realty.
-It is a fee to join the Local / Pennsylvania State / National Association of REALTORS.
+It is a fee to join the Local / California State / National Association of REALTORS.
 This amount can range from $400 to $1,200+ depending on the time of year that you join and activate, with an annual renewal fee due at the beginning of the following year.